-By planning ahead you can save money on installing utilities by combining the excavation work.
+By planning ahead you can save money on utility installation by combining the excavation work.
 In addition to that, you won’t tear up your yard and landscaping later on by bringing in the heavy equipment needed for excavation.

 You’re going to need electrical power to build your cabin.
 You can always use a portable generator and this may be a necessity in some remote areas, such as building a small cabin off the grid.
-But the best way is to have your permanent power lines run in near the site and then install a temporary power pole.
+But the best way is to have your permanent power lines run in near the site and then install a temporary power outlet panel.

-This uses your electrical meter mounted in a box with GCFI outlets so you can run extension cords for your power tools.
-The GFCI outlets protect you against ground faults.
+The temporary power pole uses your electrical meter mounted in a box with GCFI outlets so you can run extension cords for your power tools.
+The weather-proof GFCI outlets protect you against ground faults.
 When the cabin is complete, the power company simply transfers the meter to its permanent base on the house.
 The temporary power pole also has breakers that you can reset if you draw too much amperage.

-For long distances be sure to use a large capacity extension cord (#10 or at least #12 wire) or you will be tripping breakers and prematurely wearing out your tools with low-voltage being delivered.
+For long distances be sure to use a large capacity, heavy-duty extension cord (#10 or at least #12 wire) or you will be tripping breakers and prematurely wearing out your tools with low-voltage being delivered.

 You should have already obtained a septic permit and made the connection to the local sewer system or installed a septic system on your site, bringing the connection in to your foundation, whether it’s a slab, basement or crawlspace.
 But until these are hooked up later on, you’ll need a temporary job-site toilet for the build.
 Rental porta-potties can be found nearly everywhere and only cost a couple dollars a day.

 I just use some PVC pipe and a hose bibb so we have water available for washing hands, cleaning brushes, mixing concrete and grout, watering grass seed, etc. I keep an old hose for construction so it doesn’t matter if I get concrete or stain on it.

-With cell phones I don’t bother with temporary telephone lines even though I still run into difficult reception if you're building a cabin in the mountains or far from built-up areas.
+With cell phones I don’t bother with temporary telephone lines even though you can still run into difficult reception if you're building a cabin in the mountains or far from built-up areas.

 But it’s important to run your permanent telephone lines while you have trenches dug for installing utilities like electrical lines, cable or fiber-optic and water.
-Around here we’re allowed to run telephone lines in the same trench as electrical lines as long as there is a minimum of 10” of well-packed dirt between them.
+In western North Carolina we’re allowed to run telephone lines in the same trench as electrical lines, as long as there is a minimum of 10” of well-packed dirt between them.

 Cable TV and Fiber-optic

-Although these don’t enter the picture until much later on in the process, the time to install the lines is early on while you already have trenches dug.
+Although these don’t enter the picture until much later on in the process, the time to install the fiber optic cable is early on while you already have trenches dug.
 Otherwise you’ll be digging up your yard to install these later.